linpengcheng/PurefunctionPipelineDataflow/README.md

 Excessive application of OO and FP design patterns, in addition to increasing complexity and error probability, reduce performance, without any benefit.
-Complex networks of relationships between objects in the OO system are also difficult to maintain..
+Complex networks of relationships between objects in the OO system are also difficult to maintain.

+The type system advocated by FP uses the HM type system to derive the types of parameters and return values in order not to write types by hand.
+This approach violates my programming aesthetic "definiteness", It is a big mistake that it creates a complex type system only to avoid doing one correct and simple thing.
+I think the type of handwriting is still too simple.
+My method is to refer to manufacturing practices, treat software as a factory that produces data, use data as the center, precisely define data (products, parts, raw materials) standards, and produce according to standards, everything It's all very simple.

 I tend to construct systems with the simplest concepts and the most basic techniques, syntax, and functions.
-Used to implement my mind, The Pure Function Pipeline Data Flow is the simplest, stable, reliable and readable..
+Used to implement my mind, The Pure Function Pipeline Data Flow is the simplest, stable, reliable and readable.
 There is a great poet Bai Juyi in China. even illiteracy understands and appreciates his poetry.
 I hope that my code can be understood by the junior programmer even in the most complicated system.

 ### The difference between it Data-oriented Data-driven